TetraOS/.github/profile/README.md

 ## Features

-- Ubuntu 20.04 base with the latest software updates and patches.
 - A beautiful and modern desktop environment, Cosmos.
 - Secure by default with robust security features.
 - A curated selection of software that works seamlessly together.